 This all sounds pretty damning, but it's not as bleak as it sounds.
 While postpartum depression was not very well-understood 50 (or even 20) years ago, it's now a highly studied, easily recognizable illness.
 Easily recognizable by mental-health experts, that is.
 So it's essential for moms to seek professional help early on (from a doctor, psychologist or social worker, typically) when any signs or symptoms of PPD persist beyond the first couple of weeks postpartum.
 The condition is often treated very successfully with therapy, medication or a combination of the two.
 Nipping the problem in the bud can help mom and baby avoid the potential cognitive effects of PPD.

-For more information on postpartum depression and related topics, look over the links on the next page.
+For more information on postpartum depression and related topics, look over the links below.

 - Anderson, Pauline.
 "Postpartum Depression, Anxiety, May Affect Infant Development.
 Medscape Today.
 Aug.
 20, 2009.fhttp://www.medscape.com/viewarticle/707719

 - Health Tip: Risk Factors for Postpartum Depression.
 U.S. News & World Report.
 Feb.
 12, 2010.http://www.usnews.com/health/family-health/brain-and-behavior/articles/2010/02/12/health-tip-risk-factors-for-postpartum-depression.html

 - Murray, Lynne and Peter J. Cooper.
 Effects of postnatal depression on infant development.
 Archives of Disease in Childhood.
 1997.http://adc.bmj.com/content/77/2/99.extract